vishwas-hegde/ConveyorGrasp/README.md

 # ConveyorGrasp
-A simulation to Detect, Track, Synthesize Grasp and execute grasp for objects on a moving conveyor belt.
+A Gazebo simulation to Detect, Track, Synthesize and Execute grasp for objects on a moving conveyor belt using ROS2 Humble.

 ## Workflow Steps